-If the lime-painted surface has a layer of wax over it, the new paint will not stick and the wax should be removed before painting.
-If there is no wax on the paint, you can paint directly on top of the lime paint.
+If the chalk-painted surface has a layer of wax over it, the new paint will not stick and the wax should be removed before painting.
+If there is no wax on the paint, you can paint directly on top of the chalk paint.

 Yes.
 Most paints use a variety of plastic materials as binders.
 For us, plasticity is a fundamental choice.
 Why?
 Firstly, plastic-free paint does not form a film on the surface to be painted, but allows underlying structures to breathe.
 Secondly, environmentally harmful plastic does not biodegrade in nature.
 And third, there is already enough plastic in the world.

 All paints basically consist of a binder, a pigment, a solvent and various excipients.
-All Cover Story paints are waterborne and made from the best pigments.
-The binder oil is a renewable castor oil.
+All Cover Story paints are waterborne and made with the best pigments.
+The binder oil is renewable and plant based (castor oil).

 Cover Story paint's raw material suppliers are located in Finland and Northern and Central Europe.